It’s all about sharing what we learn.

 For press and media purposes

-Freelance food writer and podcast producer Jacqueline Raposo has taken hundreds of thought-provoking interviews for clients including Grubstreet, Foodprint, Saveur, Food & Wine, Town & Country, Shondaland, Bust, Serious Eats, and The Village Voice.
-She is the author of the chronic illness memoir and personal growth book, The Me, Without (Ixia, 2019).
-And has produced podcasts for iHeartMedia and Heritage Radio Network.
-As a chronically ill and disabled writer, she weaves oft-ignored voices and an ethos of “living a simple life with less” into all of the above. www.JacquelineRaposo.com. @WordsFoodArt
+Writer and podcast producer Jacqueline Raposo has written hundreds of reported feature stories for publications including Shondaland, Bust, Epicurious, Saveur, Food & Wine, Town & Country, Serious Eats, Foodprint, and The Village Voice.
+She is the author of the personal growth memoire, The Me, Without, and has produced podcasts for iHeartMedia and Heritage Radio Network.
+Chronically ill and disabled, she’s passionate about connecting and intersecting ideas, voices, people, and actions into all of the above. www.JacquelineRaposo.com.

 Photos to be used only with photographer credit.